amitofsk/dandy/docs/Dandy.md

 When you run the example above, the computer sends a character to the microcontroller every second.
 The microcontroller is still running code that blinks the LED when it receives a character, so you should see the microcontroller's internal LED blink every second.
 To verify that it works, replace `time.sleep(1)` with `time.sleep(3)`.
 Now the computer will send a character every three seconds, and the microcontroller's LED will blink at this slower rate.
 <br><br>

 You may be able to automatically assign the serial port with the following lines.
-However, these lines aren't too reliable, so it is better to set `port` manually.
+However, these lines aren't too reliable, so it is better to set `PORT` manually.

 ```python
 ports=list(port_list.comports())
 port=(ports[0].device)
 print(ports[0].device)
 ```
+Keep in mind that whenever you send serially using the USB cable in this way, you are sending characters.
+You can send characters like `4` or `3`, but even though these look like integers, they are actually characters.
+If you are writing software for the receiver, you can include an instruction that, for example, casts the character `4` into an integer if you want to treat it as a number.

-### 6.2 Digital output, with a GUI
+### 6.2 Sending characters to the microcontroller, with a GUI

 Let's rewrite the Python code in the example above to include a GUI.
 Try out the example below.
 <br><br>